uclaml/RayS/README.md

 Therefore, RayS can be used as a good sanity check for possible "falsely robust" models (models that may overfit to certain types of gradient-based attacks and adversarial losses).

 # Average Decision Boundary Distance (ADBD)
-RayS also proposed a new model robustness metric: `ADBD` (average decision boundary distance), which reflects examples' average distance to their closest decision boundary, which is independent to the perturbation strength `epsilon`.
+RayS also proposed a new model robustness metric: `ADBD` (average decision boundary distance), which reflects examples' average distance to their closest decision boundary.

 # Model Robustness: ADBD Leaderboard

 We tested the robustness of recently proposed robust models which are trained on the CIFAR-10 dataset with the maximum L_inf norm perturbation strength  `epsilon=0.031` (8/255)

+**Note**:
-**Note**: Ranking is based on the ADBD (average decision boundary distance) metric. * denotes model using extra data for training.
+* Ranking is based on the ADBD (average decision boundary distance) metric.
+* `*` denotes model using extra data for training.
+* `Robust Acc (RayS)` represents robust accuracy under RayS attack for L_inf norm perturbation strength `epsilon=0.031` (8/255).
+For truly robust models, this value could be larger than the reported value (using white-box attacks) due to the hard-label limitation.
+For the current best robust accuracy evaluation, please refers to [AutoAttack](https://github.com/fra31/auto-attack), which uses an ensemble of four white-box/black-box attacks.
+* `ADBD` represents our proposed Average Decision Boundary Distance metric, which is independent to the perturbation strength `epsilon`.
+It reflects the overall model robustness through the lens of decision boundary distance. `ADBD` can be served as a complement to the traditional robust accuracy metric.
+Furthermore, `ADBD` only depends on hard-label output and can be adopted for cases where back-propgation or even soft-labels are not available.

 |Method |Natural Acc |Robust Acc <br>(Reported) |Robust Acc <br>(RayS) | ADBD|